zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 Shielded transactions and get buy-in from wallet developers, miners & Zcash users.

-With an updated transaction fee formula, miners will be compensated fairly for including transactions with a high number of outputs, while still allowing low fees for regular shielded transaction use cases.
+With an updated transaction fee formula, miners will be compensated fairly for including transactions with a high number of inputs or outputs, while still allowing low fees for regular shielded transaction use cases.

 Out of Scope for this Proposal